artyoomi/meta-bananapi-f3/README.md

 Now you're ready to power on the board.

-## Limitations and future improvements ##
+## Limitations ##

-  * realtek wireless drivers not built
+  * Realtek wireless drivers are not built
-  * patched u-boot config.mk in board/spacemit/k1's (in vs out of tree build)
-  * Uses genimage instead of wic to create sdcard.img
   * Proprietary files needed in the rootfs to enable remoteproc control of the other core

+## Future improvements ##

+  * Use wic instead of genimage to create sdcard.img
+  * Fix build warnings
+  * Update U-Boot recipe to eliminate the board/spacemit/k1 config.mk patch related to out-of-source builds